 During the reporting year, we achieved success in engaging local suppliers for requirements under £50k.
-A significant accomplishment was that 82% of the suppliers invited to quote for these requirements were Scottish-owned businesses.
+A significant accomplishment was that 75% of the suppliers invited to quote for these requirements were Scottish-owned businesses.
 This reflects our commitment to supporting and nurturing local enterprises, contributing to the economic growth and prosperity of the communities we serve.

-Below is an overview of the NSS spend profile by locality for the fiscal year 2022-23:
+Below is an overview of the NSS spend profile by locality for the fiscal year 2023-24:

-This breakdown provides insights into the allocation of NSS expenditure across different localities, illustrating our regional investment and support for local economies.
+This breakdown provides insights into the allocation of NSS expenditure and the significant value which remains in Scotland.